zhaojiqiao/tilelang-npu/tilelang/carver/README.md

 ## TODO Items

-- [ ] **Flash Attention** and its variants: Support search-space generation for specialized attention kernels.
 - [ ] **Adapt to tile language**: Provide ready-made scheduling calls or wrappers for [tilelang](https://github.com/LeiYanggh/tilelang) to streamline end-to-end integration.